pocketworks/pocketworks-web-2017/_meta-product-applications/work-orders.markdown

 ### Work Orders

 For field service companies.
-Capture cusotmer information, perform an inspection, and fill out information about a job.
+Capture customer information, perform an inspection, and fill out information about a job.